5.2 Context Menu Customization

 - CLICK: event

-This function is intended to be hooked into `context-menu-functions'."
+This hook is intended for `context-menu-functions'."

-(when (and (derived-mode-p 'text-mode) (not (anju-at-org-table-p)))
+(when (and (derived-mode-p 'text-mode)

 (anju-context-menu-item-separator menu count-words-separator)